N Nathan Avery Dev

 What to actually do this month

 That's the playbook.
-Most contractors who implement this systematically see review velocity match or exceed their largest local competitor inside 90 days, regardless of how much they're spending on agencies or paid platforms.
+A shop that runs this systematically can build review velocity that competes with much larger local rivals over time, regardless of how much it spends on agencies or paid platforms.

 The other half of the equation